 You have the right to ask me to delete any information that I hold about you, including personal information that is no longer relevant to original purposes – for example when our therapeutic relationship has ended or if you wish to withdraw consent.
 In all cases and when considering such requests, these rights are obligatory unless it’s information that I have a legal obligation to retain.

 You have the right to receive your personal information as previously provided, and to transfer this information to another party.

 I don’t hold any data in regards to cookies.
-I'm not currently doing anything fancy enough to require them, but if those change in the future I will be letting you know up-front.
+I'm not currently doing anything fancy enough to require them, but if those change in the future I will update this page.

 My Google-hosted blog may hold information on commenters.

 The following are cookies that might be held for the general use of the blog: